Get Involved

 In my Master's degree in 2009, I used OpenOffice for most of the tasks.
 Back then, its dictionaries were poor and there wasn't a grammar checker for it with Portuguese rules.

-As a result, my individual essays had several flaws and I didn't get brilliant marks.
+As a result, my individual essays had several flaws and I didn't get brilliant grades in them.

-I did get a brilliant mark in my dissertation, but I bought Microsoft Office 2010 Home and Student to write it, and I learned about grammar rules while writing the dissertation.
-I learned things I never dreamed of regarding grammar, such as having the foreign words italicized in Portuguese writing.
+I did get a brilliant grade in my dissertation, but I bought Microsoft Office 2010 Home and Student to write it, and I learned about grammar rules while writing the dissertation.
+I learned things such as italicizing the foreign words in Portuguese writing.

 Things are improving a lot and this software can already be used for most written tasks for university, commercial and personal usage.
 Now people will have the chance I didn't have back in 2009.

-Like Shantanu once said: developing open-source is a lifetime task, to be done without rush at our own pace without many deadlines obligations.
+Like Shantanu said: developing open-source is a lifetime task, to be done at our own pace without many deadlines obligations.

 Once, in a philosophical chat with JD, we spoke that the nation whose workers would work for free, would be the most powerful nation on Earth.
 The same happens with open-source: we work for free, so no one can match us, and the power users are noticing us.
 People who can’t afford expensive commercial software or who prefer “open standards” can find free replacements.